dan-leo/masters/thesis/v8/thesis.md

 GSM and GPRS fall under 2G and 2.5G which started development in the early 90s.
 Data transmission (such as USSD, SMS, WAP, IP) is circuit-switched over GSM, and packet-switched over GPRS.
 Circuit switched data is billed per time interval such as seconds or minutes, and packet-switched is charged per number of bytes (kB, MB, etcetra).
 It evolved into 3G in Release 99 at the turn of the millenium and LTE in Release 8 (Q4 2008).

 Long Term Evolution (LTE) is a cellular architecture which is a subset of an even more complex 3GPP body that guides its development.
 In LTE, the narrowband category is known as LTE Cat-NB or NB-IoT.
-For their M2M applications, LTE Cat-M is similar, yet it features VoIP, faster throughput and _.
+For their M2M applications, LTE Cat-M is similar, yet it features VoIP, faster throughput and is more similar to the LTE protocol.
 There are two different versions of NB-IoT, with LTE Cat-NB1 being release 13 and LTE Cat-NB2 being release 14.
 Their specifications have been frozen in Q1 2016 and mid-2017, respectively.

 ## Background {#background}